TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 .. _inlets_def:

 Each of the separate paths has beginning and end.
-If they are at the boundaries of the *Scope* they are considered as *Inlets*, i.e. points that mark where the *traceable residues* enters or leaves the *Scope*.
+If they are at the boundaries of the *scope* they are considered as *Inlets*, i.e. points that mark where the *traceable residues* enters or leaves the *scope*.
 Clusters of inlets, on the other hand, mark endings of tunnels or ways in the system which was simulated in the MD.

 Clusterization of inlets is performed in following steps: